What is Scratch?

 Why is it so popular?

 Scratch offers a simpler, less scary route into teaching programming than some alternatives.
 It also happens to be free!
-Download it here along with the user guide here.
+Download it here.

 What does TTS offer?